 Can I go to the Academic Advisement session with my son or daughter?

-Academic Advisement is a time when your student will be interacting with a University faculty member who represents their academic department to discuss their class schedules, what is going to be expected of them while attending Bloomsburg University, and the requirements for their particular major.
-During this session, parents will meet with representatives from other relevant and important campus departments.
+Academic Advisement is a time when your student will be interacting with a University faculty member representing your student’s academic department to discuss their class schedules, what is going to be expected of them while attending Bloomsburg University, and the requirements for their particular major.
+During this session, parents will meet with representatives from other important campus departments.
 We encourage all parents to attend the important parents-only sessions to get their questions addressed by university staff.

 How long is a BU Preview Day?

 Registration will begin at 8:30 a.m. along with a complimentary continental breakfast.
 Tentatively, the day will conclude by 4:30 p.m.

 How do I complete my students’ required health forms?

 Go to the Health Center webpage to complete and submit the required health forms.
 Health Center staff will be available during Preview Days to answer any questions!